 To help avoid potential conflict, the Equal Employment Opportunity Commission (EEOC) clarified in July of 1999 when an employer may ask for a full date of birth.
 The EEOC wrote an opinion letter that indicates, “A request for date of birth or age on an employment application is not, in itself, a violation of the Age Discrimination Employment Act.”

-The ADEA includes verbiage which carefully acknowledges that such inquiries may deter older workers from applying for employment or may otherwise indicate intent to discriminate based on age; therefore, a request for age information may be closely scrutinized to make sure that the inquiry was made for a lawful purpose, rather that a purpose prohibited by the ADEA.
-In our case the “lawful purpose” is to obtain public criminal records to determine if the applicant is suitable for employment.
+The Age Discrimination Employment Act (ADEA) includes verbiage which carefully acknowledges that such inquiries may deter older workers from applying for employment or may otherwise indicate intent to discriminate based on age; therefore, a request for age information may be closely scrutinized to make sure that the inquiry was made for a lawful purpose, rather than a purpose prohibited by the ADEA.
+In our case, the “lawful purpose” is to obtain public criminal records to determine if the applicant is suitable for employment.
 The greater need of the company to make safe hiring practices outweighs the potential negative impact of the necessary request for full date of birth when requested by your CRA.

 To ensure a safe workplace, as employers are required to do under both state and federal law, your organization needs to be certain that it is incurring dangerous risks.
 The only way to do this is to conduct a thorough background investigation through a licensed CRA, and any competent contractor doing so will need the full date of birth from the individual being investigated.